kartik-v/bootstrap-fileinput/CHANGE.md

 27. (enh #216): Add Hungarian Translations.
 28. (enh #217): Ensure `filebatchselected` event is triggered after FileReader completes reading files selected.
 29. (enh #218): Do not clear preview for ajaxuploads until remove button clicked.
+30. (enh #222): Enhance to include dynamically replaceable thumbnail tags.
+Two new properties `previewThumbTags` and `initialPreviewThumbTags` will be available for configuration.

 version 4.1.7
 =============